JoaoBaltazar17/COPDMobileApp-UBI/README.md

 The demo video provides a visual walkthrough of the app's usage and demonstrates how it can benefit individuals with COPD.

-We hope you find the COPD Mobile Application helpful in managing your